-- (1) For projects with total production costs of up to EUR 300,000, the producer's fee is a maximum of EUR 15,000; for projects with total production costs of more than EUR 300,000 and up to EUR 500,000, the producer's fee is a maximum of EUR 25,000; and for projects with total production costs of more than EUR 500,000, the producer's fee is up to 5% of the total production costs, exclusive of the producer's fee, up to a maximum of EUR 250,000.
+(1) For projects with total production costs of up to EUR 300,000, the producer's fee is a maximum of EUR 15,000; for projects with total production costs of more than EUR 300,000 and up to EUR 500,000, the producer's fee is a maximum of EUR 25,000; and for projects with total production costs of more than EUR 500,000, the producer's fee is up to 5% of the total production costs, exclusive of the producer's fee, up to a maximum of EUR 25,000.
 In special, justified exceptional cases the FFA managing board may permit exceptions.
-The recipient of the producer's fee is the natural person responsible for the creative tasks of the producer relating to production of the film. - (2) If the producer or co-producer makes own contributions, such contributions may only be stated up to the prices customary on the market.
-If the contribution is in kind and list prices are available, these prices are to be reduced by 25%. - (3) If the producer or the co-producer or the proprietor, exclusive or majority shareholder of the production company (individually owned company, partnership or company limited by shares) is identical to the director, the fee for the director except for the documentary film sector up to a threshold of EUR 1.5 million amounts to a maximum of 4% of the total budget.
-The FFA managing board may allow exceptions on request if they are justified by the film's especially low production costs and the effort needed to carry out the project. - (4) If the producer or the co-producer or the proprietor, exclusive or majority shareholder of the production company (individually owned company, partnership or company limited by shares) is identical to the line producer or a person in a comparable role (e.g. production executive or financial controller), the fee for the line producer amounts to a maximum of 2.7% of the total production costs (not including the fee), not to exceed EUR 270,000. - (5) In the event of other multiple participation on the part of the producer within the production process of a film, the fee rates are to be reduced by 20%.
-No additional fees can be paid for multiple participation in the form of advising (such as dramaturgical advising or commercial advising).
+The recipient of the producer's fee is the natural person responsible for the creative tasks of the producer relating to production of the film.

+(2) If the producer or co-producer makes own contributions, such contributions may only be stated up to the prices customary on the market.
+If the contribution is in kind and list prices are available, these prices are to be reduced by 25%.

+(3) If the producer or the co-producer or the proprietor, exclusive or majority shareholder of the production company (individually owned company, partnership or company limited by shares) is identical to the director, the fee for the director amounts to a maximum of 4% of the total production costs (exclusive of the fee).

+(4) If the producer or the co-producer or the proprietor, exclusive or majority shareholder of the production company (individually owned company, partnership or company limited by shares) is identical to the line producer, the fee for the line producer amounts to a maximum of 2.7% of the total production costs (exclusive of the fee).

+(5) In the event of other multiple participation on the part of the producer within the production process of a film, the fee rates are to be reduced by 20%.